carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

   </tr>
 </table>

-**Disentanglement** is an intriguing phenomenon observed in generative latent variable models, such as [_Variational Autoencoders_ (VAEs)][VAE] (our focus), [Generative Adversarial Networks (GANs)](https://www.youtube.com/watch?v=DbQNKdtoqUw) and [latent Diffusion models](https://openaccess.thecvf.com/content/CVPR2023/papers/Wu_Uncovering_the_Disentanglement_Capability_in_Text-to-Image_Diffusion_Models_CVPR_2023_paper.pdf).
+**Disentanglement** is an intriguing phenomenon observed in generative latent variable models, such as [_Variational Autoencoders_ (VAEs)][VAE] (our focus), [Generative Adversarial Networks (GANs)](https://arxiv.org/pdf/1406.2661) and [latent Diffusion models](https://openaccess.thecvf.com/content/CVPR2023/papers/Wu_Uncovering_the_Disentanglement_Capability_in_Text-to-Image_Diffusion_Models_CVPR_2023_paper.pdf).
 Although disentanglement has not been rigorously defined, it refers to when semantically meaningful factors of the data map to distinct dimensions in latent space.
-This allows, for example, images to be generated that vary in a specific feature (e.g. hair style, orientation) by changing a *single latent dimension* (see Figure 1).
+This allows, for example, images to be generated that vary in a specific feature (e.g. hair style, orientation) by changing a *single latent dimension* (see Figure 1 and [this video that nicely describes disentanglement in GANs](https://www.youtube.com/watch?v=DbQNKdtoqUw)).

 While disentanglement is often associated with certain models whose popularity may ebb and flow (e.g. VAEs, $\beta$-VAEs, GANs), we show that the phenomenon itself **relates to the latent structure of the data** and is more fundamental than any model that may expose it.